takuyaiimura/ti-portal-app/README.md

-This is a fork of
+This is a copy of
 https://github.com/mortpanda/ciam-demo-portal